 The courts prioritize making “equitable” arrangements regardless of who initially owned the property.
 However, if one party can convince the court that certain assets should be regarded as theirs alone, they may be able to exempt that property from division.

 A signed prenuptial agreement that identifies a couple’s separate and marital property can serve as valuable evidence in these cases.
-A property division lawyer in Harford can provide individuals with more information about what assets the court may reallocate after a divorce.
+A skilled attorney in Harford can provide individuals with more information about what assets and other property the court may reallocate after a divorce.

 Once your marriage ends, property settlements made as part of the divorce are binding, and it is crucial you have correctly identified and valued all the marital assets.
 Working with skilled legal counsel during your divorce is essential to arriving at a complete and fair division of assets.